 • No images or other media.

-• Length: 15-25 pages of poetry, or 15-35 pages of prose.
+• Length: 15-25 pages of poetry, or 15-30 pages of prose.

 • Times New Roman, 12-point font is preferred, single-spaced for poetry and double-spaced for prose.
 Please start all pieces on a new page.

 • Pieces may have been published individually, but never as a collection.
-At least 50% of the pieces (NOT pages) must be unpublished at time of manuscript submission.

 • Simultaneous submissions are accepted, but please let us know immediately if the collection has been accepted elsewhere via Submittable.